A Secure and Efficient Multi-Object Grasping Detection Approach for Robotic Arms: Methodology

 \subsubsection{Network Architectures}

 In order to make the network structure as simple as possible, here we have built a lightweight Generator advertising network that is similar to DCGAN \cite{Radford2016UnsupervisedRL}.
 The network consists of a Generator and a Discriminator.
 It uses a decoder as a generator and trains the encoder and decoder by using the same loss function in training.
 During training, the goal of the generator is to try to generate real images to deceive the discriminator.
 And the goal of the discriminator is to try to separate the images generated by the generator from the real images and then paste the 0 and 1 labels respectively.
-In the encoder (compressor network), we used three consecutive layers of simple residual layers (ResNet\cite{He2016DeepRL}) for coding.
+After the encoding stage, we only upload the tensor generated by the encoding network to the cloud without anything else.
+On the cloud, we use the decoder to restore the tensor to a reconstructed image.
+In the encoder (compressor network), we used three consecutive layers of simple residual layers (ResNet\cite{He2016DeepRL}) for encoding.
 Correspondingly, in the decoder (decompressor network), the two upsample and three layers of residual layers are crossed, and eventually received a reconstructed image.
 We implemented upsample with transposed convolution and restored the dimensions of the output picture.
 In the encoding and decoding network, we use LeakyReLU as the activation function and use Tanh in the last layer.
 In the convolution block during the encoding and decoding phases, we keep the size of the feature map constant by setting the stride and padding, which reduces the loss of information.
 For the discriminator, we built a simple model based on a combination of convolution and dropout layers.